nwstephens/secrets/app_helper_function_db/readme.md

-# Database connection
+# Deploying a Shiny app with a database connection

-This app connects to a live database and uses a helper function to detect the RStudio Connect environment.
+This app connects to a live database and uses a helper function to manage the RStudio Connect environment.